FOrmyown/coroutines/README.md

 Common pitfalls with serialization include...

  * Objects shared between coroutines will end up being duplicated on deserialization.
-This includes objects passed in via the coroutine context as well as Object constants that have been loaded as variables or operands.
+This includes objects passed in via the suspendable context as well as Object constants that have been loaded as variables or operands.
 Depending on what your code does, this may or may not matter.
  * Objects being replaced during deserialization may be referenced in multiple places.
 For example, an object being replaced on the operand stack may be referenced in other coroutines as well, meaning those references likely need to be updated to the replaced object.
  * Objects being retained must all be serializable.
 Generally speaking, low-level resources (locks, files, sockets, etc..) will not be serializable.

-Your simplest and best option for avoiding these serialization pitfalls is to design your coroutine such that you isolate it from shared/global objects, locks, and IO resources.
+Your simplest and best option for avoiding these serialization pitfalls is to design your suspendable such that you isolate it from shared/global objects, locks, and IO resources.
 Other potential strategies include...

  * For IO resources, wrap them in such a way that the resource will be serializable.
 For example, instead of using ```ServerSocket``` directly, you can wrap it in a secondary class that dumps out the port and listening address when serializing and correctly maps it back out when deserializing.
  * For locks, create a custom ```CoroutineWriter.CoroutineSerializer``` implementation that scans and the object graph for known locks and writes out placeholders in their place.
 A corresponding ```CoroutineReader.CoroutineDeserializer``` implementation will then re-map those placeholders to the correct lock.